mccright/rand-notes/How-can-you-prepare-for-retirement.md

 ## How Can You Prepare for Retirement?

 Regardless of your current age, all of us are getting older.
 At some age many of us want to stop the *grind* of daily work to generate an income -- to *retire*.
 For any given individual, *retirement* may mean something different.
 For most of us it will be unrecognizable from commercials showing *retirees* on sailing yachts or beach mansions.
-In the United States, though, entertaining our retirement ideas will require some sort income stream.
+In the United States, though, entertaining our retirement ideas will require an income stream.

 Even if we needed or wanted to continue 'working' for income, many of us will suffer physical and/or cognative decline in ways that will make doing so impractical.
 Getting realistic and explicit about financing your retirement is a topic that is easy to neglect.
 Resist that path.